ayatokura/ai-openscale/cloud-tutorial-adv.md

 ## Prerequisites
 {: #crt-prereqs}

-This tutorial uses a Jupyter Notebook that must be run in a Watson Studio project, that uses a "Python 3.5 with Spark" runtime environment.
+This tutorial uses a Jupyter Notebook that must be run in a {{site.data.keyword.
+DSX}} project, that uses a "Python 3.5 with Spark" runtime environment.
 It requires service credentials for the following {{site.data.keyword.cloud_notm}} services:

 - Cloud Object Storage (to store your {{site.data.keyword.DSX}} project)
 - {{site.data.keyword.aios_short}}